 The Policy further calls for the creation of three management committees namely the County Anti-FGM Management Committee, Sub-County Anti-FGM Management Committees, and Ward Anti-FGM

 Management Committees.
-These committees shall serve at various levels with the County anti-FGM committee tasked with designing, supervising, and coordinating programmes against the practice of FGM.
+These committees shall serve at various levels with the County anti-FGM committee tasked with designing, supervising, and coordinating programs against the practice of FGM.

 This policy will be funded through the County Government of Kajiado.
 The County shall allocate sufficient financial and human resources for the successful implementation of this Policy and will complement these funds with support from stakeholders, development partners, and the private sector.